Top Nutrients You Need in Pregnancy by Trimester

 Your baby is almost here!
 There are many exciting things going on with your body and your baby during this time and is also a critical growth period.
 Iron is one of the most important nutrients during the third trimester since right now your child is laying down all the iron stores to sustain him/her through the first 6 months of life.
 Right now your body will need all the iron it can get!
 Anemia is very common during this time.
 Your prenatal vitamin you’re taking has the necessary iron needs for pregnancy, about 27 milligrams.
 However, it is also recommended that you also aim to eat 3 additional iron sources a day (at least 19 milligrams), preferably with Vitamin C. Why?
 Because your body absorbs food-iron better than pill-iron.
 Food is always the best!
 Iron Food sources include spinach, all animal protein in general but especially red meat sources (beef, lamb), kidney beans, red quinoa, sunflower seeds, fortified whole grains & cereals, dark chocolate, and tofu.

 There you go parents!
 I hope you found this educational and helpful.
-And, of course, if you ever need any additional support or have any questions please reach out to me at Petra Colindreson on Facebook or via email at firstname.lastname@example.org.
+If you are looking for additional resources on nutrition check out the Lamaze 'Nutrition by Trimester' handout and, of course, if you ever need any additional support or have any questions please reach out to me at Petra Colindreson on Facebook or via email at firstname.lastname@example.org.

 Petra Colindres is a Family Dietitian and Lactation Consultant with a passion for infant nutrition and prenatal education, valuing the importance of the first thousand days of an infant’s life (from conception to 2 years) to be the standard for future successful health outcomes.
 Petra owns Nutrition by Petra, a pregnancy and early childhood nutrition consultation practice that provides at-home lactation assistance and pediatric nutrition support.
 Petra’s hobbies are running/working out, teaching cooking classes around the state, and playing with her first child Bodie.
 Follow Petra on Twitter @PetraNutrition, on Facebook or on instagram @nutritionbypetra to see some of her favorite baby meals.
 You can also email her at email@example.com.